MilanFox/Advent-of-Code/README.md

 ### @see

-When I used a strategy or approach I didn't come up with myself, I marked it with a comment and a link to their original writeup in the solution code.
+When I used a strategy or approach I didn't come up with myself, I credit the original author in an "@see" comment and a link to their original writeup in the solution code.

 ![Advent of Code](assets/divider.png)